 This page includes the latest versions of the HipTrac provider and patient protocol guides, and videos that demonstrate the setup and use of HipTrac in both supine and side-lying positions.
-Please note that we have recently broken our Patient Protocol sheet into a Quick Start page and an Orientation Test guide; both are included below.
-We now recommend an initial Orientation Test – as outlined on the page below – to determine patient sensitivity to traction.
+We recommend an initial Orientation Test – as outlined on the page below – to determine patient sensitivity to traction.
 Those who are sensitive to traction – generally less than 10% – should be started on the HipTrac at a more gradual progression.

 ► The Quick Start shows how to set up the HipTrac, put on the bindings and connect to the HipTrac.

 PDF: HipTrac Quick Start V1.0

 ► The Orientation Test includes protocol recommendations (flexion, intensity and duty cycles) for an initial test and introductory protocols based on results.

-PDF: HipTrac Orientation V1.0
+PDF: Orientation Test V2.0

 Provider’s Protocol Guide

-HipTrac™ Side-lying Protocol
+HipTrac Side-lying Protocol

 ► The Side-lying Protocol sheet details recommendations for patients or athletes who have been using HipTrac in supine position for five or more weeks, are using it at zero degrees flexion and 50+ PSI with no discomfort and now require increased traction force.

 PDF: Patient_Protocol_Side-Lying HipTrac V1.1

-HipTrac™ Owners Manual
+HipTrac Owners Manual